We are going to learn how to write a simple business report with four sections:

 Let’s look at an example.
 The Kingsley Helpdesk Operation has a high rate of employee turnover and a team of Human Resources executives from head office have been asked to look into it and write a report giving suggestions on how to address the problem.
 This is the report they wrote:

 Read through the following short report and do the tasks that follow:

 This report is written at the request of the Chief Financial Officer in order to investigate the high turnover rate amongst employees in the Kingsley Helpdesk Operation.
 The information in the report is based on a week-long investigation into the matter by three members of the Human Resource Department.
 The three-member team interviewed staff, checked administration records and observed working conditions.
-Recommendations are made in this report on how to decrease the high rate of staff turnover at the centre.
+Recommendations are made in this report on how to decrease the high rate of staff turnover at the center.

-The Kingsley Helpdesk Centre has been in operation for four years.
+The Kingsley Helpdesk Center has been in operation for four years.
 It employs 100 personnel whose work comprises mainly of handling telephone enquiries from the general public regarding our range of telecommunication services.
 Although situated in an area with high unemployment, the annual turnover has been between 50 and 55% every year since it opened.
-The average annual turnover for the helpdesk/call centre industry is 33%, already considered high compared to other industries
+The average annual turnover for the helpdesk/call center industry is 33%, already considered high compared to other industries